Fear and Anxiety Behaviors of Dogs and Cats

 Start by Learning

-Common triggers include:
+Common triggers of Anxiety in Dogs and Cats include:

-• Loud noises including fireworks, thunderstorms, construction, or street noise
+• Loud noises, including fireworks, thunderstorms, construction, or street noise

 • Being home alone

-• Kenneling, boarding, traveling or moving
+• Kenneling, boarding, traveling, or moving

-• Car trips to vet or groomer
+• Car trips to the vet or groomer

 • New family members